VidunderGunder/ml-ady-report/README.md

 - Detection of mice species with machine learning
 - Smart water fountains
 - Full stack web development

+MLAdy will utilize a wide variety of disciplines to create a

 ### Level of Innovation